MicrosoftDocs/sql-docs/docs/relational-databases/extended-events/targets-for-extended-events-in-sql-server.md

 ### Prerequisites

-- Be generally familiar with the basics of extended events, as described in [Quick Start: Extended events in SQL Server](../../relational-databases/extended-events/quick-start-extended-events-in-sql-server.md).
+- Be generally familiar with the basics of Extended Events, as described in [Quick Start: Extended Events in SQL Server](../../relational-databases/extended-events/quick-start-extended-events-in-sql-server.md).

 - Have installed a recent version of the frequently updated utility SQL Server Management Studio (SSMS.exe).
 For details see: